 Describe criteria that would exclude an individual from the research study.
 Generally this would include age, gender, physical, or mental conditions.
 Please provide a justification for doing so.
 There may be other populations that would not be appropriate for the study, list them and explain why they should not be enrolled.

 8.6 Describe the records you intend to review.

 This section is self-explanatory.

 - Type of Research: Quantitative and qualitative research employ different methods to determine how many subjects to recruit.
 The IRB will review methods that are accepted within the disciplines.

 9.2 Identify any vulnerable populations

 This section is intended to elicit information regarding additional protections when specific populations are included in a research study.
 It is not intended to trigger an exclusion of these populations.

-When some or all of the participants are likely to be vulnerable to coercion or undue influence such as children, prisoners, pregnant women, mentally disabled persons, or economically or educationally disadvantaged persons, employees of companies, schools or organizations or students of the investigator, additional safeguards will need to be included in the study to protect the rights and welfare of these subjects.
+When some or all of the participants are likely to be vulnerable to coercion or undue influence such as children, prisoners, pregnant women, mentally disabled persons, economically or educationally disadvantaged persons, employees of companies, schools, or organizations, or students of the investigator, additional safeguards will need to be included in the study to protect the rights and welfare of these subjects.